practicajs/practica/docs/blog/use-case/index.md

 ## The problem: too many details, too soon

-Consider a typical case where a developer is asked to fix some bug over a codebase she didn't deal with in the last couple of months.
-The app is about some electronic shop, our developer has to fix something related with the new orders flow and _specifically_ something related with the price calculation.
+Imagine a developer, returning to a codebase she hasn't touched in months, tasked with fixing a bug in the 'new orders flow'—specifically, an issue with price calculation in an electronic shop app.

+Her journey begins promisingly smooth:

-She starts her journey, and for a start all feels dandy and peachy:
+She starts her journey, and for a start all feels smooth and peachy:

-**- 🤗 Testing -** She starts her journey off the automated tests to learn about the flow from outside-in approach.
-The code is short and standard as should be:
+**- 🤗 Testing -** She starts her journey off the automated tests to learn about the flow from an outside-in approach.
+The testing code is short and standard, as should be:

 ```javascript
 test("When adding an order with 100$ product, then the price charge should be 100$ ", async () => {